owenwexler/superretroweather/README.md

 ## Astro/Preact
 As of July 2024, SuperRetroWeather uses [Astro](https://www.astro.build) as its meta-framework with [Preact](https://preactjs.com/) on the client to power interactivity in all interactive [islands](https://docs.astro.build/en/concepts/islands/).
 All evergreen Astro-related details are included below.

+NOTE: SuperRetroWeather is staying on Preact unless there is a compelling reason to move to React - pull requests moving the interactive portion of the codebase to React will be rejected unless a sufficiently compelling reason for the move is given.

 # Astro Starter Kit: Minimal

 ## 🚀 Project Structure